 A responsibility of management

-The going concern presumption - i.e. that the company will be able to meet its obligations when they become due - is foundational to financial reporting.
-Often not challenged during economic prosperity, this presumption may become uncertain during economic recession.
+The going concern presumption that an entity will be able to meet its obligations when they become due is foundational to financial reporting.
+This presumption may be challenged at any time, but especially during uncertain economic times.